creativetechnologylab/coding-tutorials/tensorflow-windows-gpu.md

 ![](pictures/check-gpu.png)

-The output lets me know that Tensorflow is able to use my NVidia GeForce RTX 4070 Laptop GPU.
+The output lets me know that Tensorflow is able to use my Nvidia GeForce RTX 4070 Laptop GPU.

 ## Optional: Renaming the Environment